 You should be able to leave the hospital the day after the surgery.
-Follow instructions on how to care for your wound and back at home.
+At home, follow instructions on how to care for your wound and back.

 You should be able to drive within a week or two and resume light work after 4 weeks.

-Foraminotomy for spinal foraminal stenosis will often provide full or some relief of symptoms.
+Foraminotomy for spinal foraminal stenosis will often provide full or some relief from symptoms.